 - UK Spinal Injuries Association guidance on COVID-19

-- Dr. Jeremy Roads’ advice on SCI and Pneumonia from The Spin Winter 2016 (not specifically about COVID-19 but has useful information on respiratory health)
+- Dr. Jeremy Roads’ advice on SCI and Pneumonia from The Spin Winter 2016 (includes information on respiratory health)

-On behalf of all us at SCI BC, stay healthy and stay tuned,
+On behalf of all of us at SCI BC, stay healthy and stay tuned.